BinomialLLC/basis_universal/README.md

 Newer devices supporting BC7: Transcode to BC7 mode 5, which supports a high-quality alpha channel.
 Quality will be similar to BC3.

 Devices/API's supporting ASTC: Just transcode to ASTC, which supports a variety of internal block encodings that will be automatically chosen by the transcoder for every block: L, LA, RGB, RGBA.
+If the device supports both PVRTC1/2 and ASTC, ASTC 4x4 will give you more reliable and much higher quality than PVRTC1/2, but it uses up twice as much RAM (8bpp vs 4bpp).

 Device's/API's supprting ATC: Transcode to ATC_RGBA_INTERPOLATED_ALPHA.
 This format is basically equivalent to BC3.